 I mean it is easy to be wrong and hard to be right.
 But it is possible to be right.
 Intelligence and education can work.
 We can reject error and find truth.
 It is hard, but it can be done.

 Anthroposophists are wrong.
 This is clear.
 We need not deride them or despise them for their errors.
 They are wrong, but so what?
 They have the right to be wrong.
-They can make their own decisions, and if their decisions are wrong — as they clearly are — then they can live with the consequences.
+They can make their own decisions, and if their decisions are wrong — as they clearly are — then they can choose to live with the consequences.
 This is their right.

-But if you have a children, do not hand them over to Anthroposophists for schooling.
+But if you have children, do not hand them over to Anthroposophists for schooling.
 Anthroposophists are wrong.
 Find other people — teachers with a handle on reality — to educate your children.

 Other books comparable to WHY PEOPLE BELIEVE WEIRD THINGS include